WHS-One-Step/one-step-optimizations/README.md

 ## Explanation
 Python, an interpreted language, can be quite slow when performing mathematical operations.
 Benchmarks will be eventually performed testing the difference between the baseline python operations and the optimized C binding operations.
 * It is the goal that these C bindings will reduce the latency of the Raspberry Pi, allowing for extreme performance and efficiency.

+## Frameworks
+No frameworks were used in this code, and additionally, no third-party libraries were used in the creation of this shared library for [one-step-joint](https://www.github.com/whs-one-step/one-step-joint)
+- **gcc**, a C compiler, was used to compile the code into a shared library for [one-step-joint](https://www.github.com/whs-one-step/one-step-joint) to use.